« return to job listing

 - Establish and enforce standards for protection of patients and personnel

-- For Qualified status, completion of residency in radiology acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a radiology residency program acceptable to the Surgeon General, HQ USAF